 Numeracy is usually regarded as a set of skills complementary to literacy, or as a component of literacy itself.
-Going beyond numeracy skills as the foundation of mathematics, numeracy can also be linked to mathematical literacy, for example as defined in 2012 by the Programme for International Student Assessment (PISA): 'an 'individual's capacity to formulate, employ, and interpret mathematics in a variety of contexts.
-It includes reasoning mathematically and using mathematical concepts, procedures, facts, and tools to describe, explain, and predict phenomena.
+Going beyond numeracy skills as the foundation of mathematics, numeracy can also be linked to mathematical literacy, for example as defined in 2012 by the Programme for International Student Assessment (PISA): 'an 'individual's capacity to formulate, employ, and interpret mathematical concepts, procedures, facts, and tools to describe, explain, and predict phenomena.
 It assists individuals to recognize the role that mathematics plays in the world and to make the well-founded judgments and decisions needed by constructive, engaged and reflective citizens'.
 In this regard, numeracy is part of numerical reasoning and processes that involve interpretation and communication appropriate for a variety of contexts.
-This approach increasingly refers to numeracy as a competence that can lead to more effective participation in relevant social activities.288
+This approach increasingly refers to numeracy as a competence that can lead to more effective participation in relevant social activities.